HomePropertiesRentalsGuidesRegionsServicesForumsVersion francaiseNews

 If the other party accepts your offer then a contract arises, subject to any conditions that may be in the offer.

-One of your main safeguards is that the law grants a buyer a seven day cooling off period, following confirmation of acceptance by the seller, during which you can withdraw from the contract without penalty.
+Once the sale and purchase contract has been prepared, one of your main safeguards is that the law grants a buyer a ten-day cooling off period, during which you can withdraw from the contract without penalty.
+We say more about this in later pages.

-This cooling off period does not apply in the case of the purchase of a single building plot.
+This cooling off period does not apply in the case of the purchase of a single building plot and neither does it apply to a purchase through a French property company, called an SCI.

 The law strictly forbids a seller or agent to ask for a deposit at the time an offer to buy is made.

-Accordingly, if you do sign an offre d'achat do not, under any circumstances, hand over any kind of deposit to the owner.
+Accordingly, if you do sign an offre d'achat do not, under any circumstances, hand over any kind of deposit to the owner or the estate agent.

 A deposit should only be handed over at the time you sign the sale and purchase agreement.